-- 13. Attach one end of the ground strap to the upper block - 14.
-Insert a bolt through the wire terminal on the loose end and thread the bolt into the hole on the baseplate; tighten the bolt securely with a wrench
+- 12. Insert bolts into holes drilled in the foundation. - 13.
+Install one washer and one nut on each anchor bolt.
+Place a driver pipe on top of the bolt and use the long punch to seat the anchor bolts against the baseplate.
+Tighten anchor bolt nuts. - 14.
+Attach one end of the ground strap to the upper block. - 15.
+Insert a bolt through the wire terminal on the loose end and thread the bolt into the hole on the baseplate. - 16.
+Tighten the bolt securely with a wrench.